Halifax Corporation Tramways

 Button Line reference [None]

 Comments The corporation's 'Tramways Committee' formally changed its name to the 'Passenger Transport Committee' in late 1937, only 16 months before the final tramway abandonment.
 It is therefore possible that tramcar crews were issued with uniforms bearing the Pattern 2 button.
-The municipal device on the Pattern 3 button contains elements of the council's new arms, which granted in 1948, so well after the demise of the tramway.
+The municipal device on the Pattern 3 button contains elements of the council's new arms, which were granted in 1948, so well after the demise of the tramway.
 The Pattern 4 button almost certainly superseded the Pattern 3 button, both being shown for interest only.

 The somewhat unexpected appearance of John the Baptist's head on the Halifax Coat of Arms stems from the legend that his head is buried there!
 Who knows whether the legend was born from the mistaken belief that 'Halifax' derived from 'holy' and 'face', or whether the legend was there beforehand and the name was conveniently made to fit the legend.
 Whatever the case, the name actually derives from the words 'holy' and 'flax' (field) and is attested as such in early records.